feleHaile/synoptic/argo/README.md

 You have opened your data export file from one of our dataSelection applications.
 This file's name is DataSelection_yyyymmdd_hhmiss.tgz.

-Please find below the explanation of what you will find in each file of the archive.

 When you ask for an ascii csv export, your files will be in a .csv format, when you ask for an NetCDF argo export, your files will be in a .nc format.